mouritech-kalyani/blogger-app/README.md

 #### flutter_session: ^0.1.1-nullsafety
 #### auto_size_text: ^2.1.0

-### Once done with the set up you can simply run this app
+### Once done with the set up you can simply run this app using AVD Manager or Real Device

 # How to use this app